Production &

 For technical managers: Often they find themselves in a “sandwich position” between management practice and their own staff.
 They come into contact with a leadership role for the first time without having disciplinary responsibility.

 Of course, this is also a suitable means of developing one’s own employees and counteracting the shortage of skilled workers – because in this case, managers are often recruited from within the company’s own ranks.
-Program contents are e.g. the reflection on the role change, basics of leadership and its communication, dealing with changes as well as their effects on one´s own team.
+Program contents of this learning journey are e.g. the reflection on the role change, leading without disciplinary responsibility and its communication, dealing with changes as well as their effects on one´s own team.

-Therefore, participants examine their own leadership role, leading critical/conflicting conversations, leadership communication in change processes as well as the possibilities for influencing the development of their own team.
+Therefore, participants on this learning journey examine their own leadership role, leading critical/conflicting conversations, consistent and at the same time appreciative leadership communication in change processes as well as the possibilities for influencing the development of their own team.

 How to be effective through individual learning journeys

-• Plant tours – also through the production facilities of other industries/customers
+- Plant tours – also through the production facilities of other industries/customers, other locations or suppliers

 What challenges are you facing?
 We are available for a no obligation exchange of information as your sparring partner.
 Please do not hesitate to contact us!